Published April 2026

 One note on TrustLayer's free tier: it's a genuine low-risk way to test document collection at small scale.
 What it won't tell you is whether you're getting compliance decisions or compliance theater, and that's the question that matters when something goes wrong.

-The best way to understand how illumend empowers your compliance workflow is to see Lumie work on your actual documents.
+The best way to understand how Illumend empowers your compliance workflow is to see Lumie work on your actual documents.
 With a 60-day money-back guarantee, there's no risk in finding out.

 Request a demo today and see the difference compliance intelligence makes.